-An ACTH test measures ACTH, a hormone released from the anterior pituitary gland in the brain.
+The ACTH test measures the level of adrenocorticotropic hormone (ACTH) in the blood.
+ACTH is a hormone released from the pituitary gland in the brain.

-This test can help find the causes of hormone problems.
+This test can help find the causes of certain hormone problems.

 Other conditions under which the test may be performed: